Luxurious Everest Base Camp Trek-14 Day

 Includes

-• Private vehicle transport from airport and in departure.
+• Private vehicle transport will be provided from the airport upon arrival and for departure.

 Excludes

-• Meal not specific mention in the itinerary
+• The meal is not specifically mentioned in the itinerary

-• Personal travel insurance coverage emergency rescue and evacuation.
+• Personal travel insurance covers emergency rescue and evacuation.

-• any other cost which are not mention in included
+• any other costs that are not mentioned are included

 Essential Information